-Let each vertex from each $G$ travel in a straight line with a constant speed towards $O_G$ in time $t\in [0,1]$.
+\begin{proof}[Proof of Theorem \ref{gra-y}] Suppose that the statement of the theorem is not true.
+Then there exists a coloring in which each maximal monochromatic connected subgraph $G$ can be assigned a face $F_G$ of the simplex such that $G \cap F_G = \emptyset$.
+Denote the vertex of $\Delta^n$ opposite to $F_G$ by $O_G$ (see Figure \ref{jeden}).
+Let each vertex from each $G$ travel in a straight line at a constant speed towards $O_G$ in time $t \in [0,1]$.
 Consider the sum of volumes of all simplices from the triangulation.
 It follows that this is a nonzero constant function (note that the $n+1$ vertices of $\Delta^n$ are stationary).
-However, each simplex from the triangulation has at least two vertices in the same colour (and obviously they are both contained in the same maximal monochromatic connected subgraph), hence they travel to the same vertex of $\Delta^n$, thus at the time $t=1$ every simplex collapses and its volume is reduced to 0, a contradiction. \end{proof}
+However, each simplex from the triangulation has at least two vertices of the same color (and obviously, they are both contained in the same maximal monochromatic connected subgraph), hence they travel to the same vertex of $\Delta^n$.
+Thus, at time $t=1$, every simplex collapses and its volume is reduced to 0, a contradiction. \end{proof}

 For future reference, note that in the proof above there are no restrictions on the geometric realization of a simplex.
-We are proving combinatorial theorem using geometric tools, however no assumptions on the geometric realization are placed.
-This is not going to be the case in the following sections.
+We are proving a combinatorial theorem using geometric tools; however, no assumptions on the geometric realization are placed.
+This will not be the case in the following sections.

-For the sake of completeness, we describe Sperner's lemma and roughly sketch its proof as given by McLennan and Tourky. \begin{theorem} Let $\Delta^n$ be n-dimensional simplex with a given triangulation $T$.
+For the sake of completeness, we describe Sperner's Lemma and roughly sketch its proof as given by McLennan and Tourky.

+\begin{theorem} Let $\Delta^n$ be an $n$-dimensional simplex with a given triangulation $T$.
 Let $V$ be the set of vertices of $T$.
-Assume $V$ is coloured with $n+1$ colours in such way that every extreme point of $\Delta^n$ gets a different label, and every vertex contained in a face spanned by some subset $S$ of the extreme points is coloured by label assigned to some element of $S$.
-Then there exists an odd number of $n$-simplices $\sigma$ in $T$ s. t. vertices of $\sigma$ are coloured with $n+1$ distinct colours. \end{theorem}
+Assume $V$ is colored with $n+1$ colors in such a way that every extreme point of $\Delta^n$ gets a different label, and every vertex contained in a face spanned by some subset $S$ of the extreme points is colored by a label assigned to some element of $S$.
+Then there exists an odd number of $n$-simplices $\sigma$ in $T$ such that vertices of $\sigma$ are colored with $n+1$ distinct colors. \end{theorem}

-\begin{proof} We can assume that $Vol(\Delta^n)=1$.
-Let every vertex $v$ of $T$ travel with a constant speed in a straight line towards the extreme point of $\Delta^n$ labelled by the same colour as $v$.
-As in the previous proof, we deduce that sum of volumes of $n$-simplices from $T$ induces a nonzero constant function.
-At the end of the homotopy, every simplex of $H_1(\sigma)$ gives a summand equal to 0, 1, or $-1$ (respectively: if it has two vertices labelled in the same way, or if it has distinct labels agreeing or not with the labeling of the vertices $\Delta^n$), and thus we deduce that there is exactly one more $n$-simplex contributing $1$ than these contributing $-1$ (this is an easy case of the odd-covering theorem discussed later). \end{proof}

-We finish this section with a similar proof of the result which will be used later: